sunnydigital/sunnydigital.github.io/content/search.md

 ---
-title: "Search" # in any language you want
+title: Search # in any language you want
-layout: "search" # is necessary
+layout: search # is necessary
-url: "/search"
+url: /search
-# description: "Description for Search"
+description: Find things throughout this website
-summary: "search"
+summary: search
-placeholder: "Enter your query ↵"
+placeholder: Search ↵
 ---